yoasyo25/ruby-submissions/1705-b/4module/capstone_projects/evaluations/michael_c.md

 Instructor Assessment Rubric
 ------------

-### Evaluated By:
+### Evaluated By: Lauren

 ### Notes:

+- APIs still valid, just not used (key in index.html)
+- map markers not connected to data returned
+- extension of send to phone feature
+- extension of adding by car, bike, etc options
+- try to remove jQuery - it's added bloat when working with react

 ### 1. Project Planning & Management

-*   4: Developer has a highly detailed iteration map, sophisticated organization in their tracker tool, and exceptional Git workflow
-*   3: Developer uses an iteration map to plan project scope, breaks down broad features into granular tasks, and exercises good Git workflow (e.g., feature branches, descriptive commits, incremental PRs)
+*   **3: Developer uses an iteration map to plan project scope, breaks down broad features into granular tasks, and exercises good Git workflow (e.g., feature branches, descriptive commits, incremental PRs)**
-*   2: Developer has a mental vision for the project iterations, shows some use of a tracker tool, and uses Git effectively
-*   1: Developer shows little evidence of project planning and management

 ### 2. Completion & Pace

-*   4: Developer delivers stories committed to before starting the sprint
-*   3: Developer plans stories ahead of sprint and makes some scope adjustments along the way
+*   **3: Developer plans stories ahead of sprint and makes some scope adjustments along the way**
-*   2: Developer implements very little of the planned sprint
-*   1: Developer does not plan or complete sprint

 ### 3. Implementation Quality

-*   4: Project demonstrates exceptionally well tested (where applicable) and maintainable code
-      * for topics outside of BE curriculum, developer can speak to best practices applied
-*   3: Project exhibits tested (where applicable), maintainable, and well-organized code.
-Developer can speak to architecture and implementation decisions
+*   **3: Project exhibits tested (where applicable), maintainable, and well-organized code.
+Developer can speak to architecture and implementation decisions**
-*   2: Project demonstrates some gaps in code quality and/or developers cannot defend their decisions
-*   1: Project demonstrates poor factoring and/or understanding of general programming principles such as MVC and OOP

 ### 4. Application of Techniques

-*   4: Developer builds project in a new language(s) or framework(s)
+*   **4: Developer builds project in a new language(s) or framework(s)**
-*   3: Developer implements four new techniques or patterns
-*   2: Developer implements 3 or less major techniques that have not been previously attempted
-*   1: Developer does not implement new techniques

 ### 5. Documentation

-*   4: Developer also adds a screencast, tutorial or other wow factor
-*   3: Developer provides easy to navigate documentation showing how to setup and contribute to the application
+*   **3: Developer provides easy to navigate documentation showing how to setup and contribute to the application**
-*   2: Developer provides barebones documentation showing how to get the dev environment up and running
-*   1: Developer provides insufficient documentation

 ### 6. Accessibility

-*   4: Developer expertly implements features to follow accessibility best practices
-*   3: Developer implements code to increase accessibility
-*   2: Developer considers accessibility issues but has not yet produced code to address them
+*   **2: Developer considers accessibility issues but has not yet produced code to address them**
-*   1: Developer does not consider accessibility issues